-Discourses surrounding gender are central self-definition of social to groups.
-Throughout history, men have been equated to rationality and social agency, while women have been equated to and cultural familial belonging authenticity.
+Discourses surrounding gender are central self-definition of social Throughout history, men have been equated to rationality and social agency, while women have been equated to familial belonging and cultural authenticity.
 At its most basic level, a woman's body is the source of future citizens, and as the mothers of the nation, it is women that are considered the nurturers of that identity.
 Therefore, it is women's bodies that are representative of what these future citizens should become.
 Consequently, it is upon the bodies of women that displays of national identity are played out and negotiated.

 Furthermore, Muslim women's bodies have become the territory over which the imagined "clash of civilisations" has frequently been fought.
 If we look at the history of Western images of Muslim women, colonialist logic traditionally centred upon veiling and the seclusion of women as the emblem of women's oppression and cultural backwardness.
 As such, it was the colonial regime's duty to educate and liberate women.
 This stigma against veiling leads to the public perception of veiling as an inferior practice that has no place in the construction of a modern society.
-Needless to say, such a perception stems from the deep vacuum of understanding within Western discourse surrounding veiling and the meaning that
+Needless to say, such a perception stems from the deep vacuum of understanding within Western discourse surrounding veiling and the meaning that it holds for the women whom choose to practice it.

-484 Integration: Mapping the Field.
+Integration: Mapping the Field.

-485 Moosavi, "Orientalism at home: Islamophobia in the representations of Islam and Muslims by the New Labour Government," Ethnicities 15, no. 5 (2014): 659.
+$^{485}$ Moosavi, "Orientalism at home: Islamophobia in the representations of Islam and Muslims by the New Labour Government," $\it Ethnicities~15, no.~5~(2014): 659.$

-486 Quoted in Moosavi, "Orientalism at home," 660.
+Quoted in Moosavi, "Orientalism at home," 660.

-487 Moosavi, "Orientalism at home," 660.
+Moosavi, "Orientalism at home," 660.